jvm-repo-rebuild/reproducible-central/README.md

 <details><summary><b>Contribute A New Build Spec</b></summary>

 If you know a project released to Central Repository that is expected to provide Reproducible Builds, please tell us by opening an issue with details.
+Please check that it is not already in our [list of projects waiting for a buildspec](https://github.com/jvm-repo-rebuild/reproducible-central/issues/42).

-Even better, you can provide a PR containing a [`.buildspec` build specification file](BUILDSPEC.md).
-Please also include in the PR the generated `.buildinfo` and `.buildinfo.compare` files so we can verify the same results you see.
+Even better, you can provide a PR containing a [`.buildspec` build specification file (and instructions to write a new one)](BUILDSPEC.md).

 </details>